 About the Program

 The Michael E. DeBakey Department of Surgery at Baylor College of Medicine offers one of the most highly sought general surgery residency programs in the country.
-Our program offers nine categorical positions to first-year residents each year, of which four are designed as a five-year “Clinical Track”, four as a seven-year “Research Track” that includes two years of dedicated research time.
+Our program offers ten categorical positions to first-year residents each year, of which four are designed as a five-year “Clinical Track”, four as a seven-year “Research Track” that includes two years of dedicated research time, and one as a seven-year “Innovation Track”.
 The program also offers a “Global Surgery Track” designed to allow a global surgery experience in post-graduate years three and seven.

 Our general surgery residents are exposed to an extraordinarily broad range of clinical opportunities during their clinical rotations at a total of six major hospital affiliates.
 Residents rotate at two public hospitals - Ben Taub Hospital and the Michael E. DeBakey Veterans Affairs Medical Center and four private hospitals - Baylor St. Luke's Medical Center, Texas Children's Hospital, The University of Texas MD Anderson Cancer Center and Penrose-St. Francis Hospital in Colorado.
 Our general surgery residency program also provides basic surgical training to preliminary residents in the sub-specialties of neurosurgery, otolaryngology, urology, and plastic surgery.